 Figure out where you are overspending and try to break long held negative financial habits.

-Some ways you can cut your spending is to:
+Some quick financial tips to help you cut your spending include:

 - Track your spending

 - Make a list before heading to the grocery store and stick to it

 - Use discount codes and coupons (where they save you actual money)